We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Want something only a lil less portable but much more rockin’?
 A retro-chic look with an impressive sound, the Marshall Kilburn II boasts 20 hours of playtime with a quick-charge option, Bluetooth 5.0 with aptX (which delivers higher fidelity with compatible devices), a 30-foot connectivity range, and, best of all, adjustable analog EQ so you can customize your sound.
 The Marshall Kilburn II performs well across all frequencies with a range of 52 to 20,000 Hz, delivering 36 articulate watts in a classically styled 6.5-pound cabinet (complete with strap and ruggedized touches).
 Plus, a multi-host feature lets you connect two devices at once so you can take turns soloing.
 While it’s made for fiery licks, the Kilburn II isn’t built to withstand the elements like its younger, smaller sibling.

-And if you want a similarly retromodern aesthetic with smart speaker capabilities added in, the JBL Authentics 300 isn’t an ultra-portable speaker with an updated, upscale ’70s vibe, onboard EQ knobs, but also voice assistant access.
-If you want to keep to the same size as the Emberton II but add in those WiFi-connected brains, the Sonos Roam is an option.
+And if you want a similarly retromodern aesthetic with smart speaker capabilities added in, the JBL Authentics 300 isn’t as ultra-portable of a speaker, but it’s got an updated, upscale ’70s vibe, onboard EQ knobs, and also voice assistant access.
+If you want to keep to the same size as the Emberton II but add in those Wi-Fi-connected brains, the Sonos Roam 2 is one of the many Sonos speakers we love.

-Best party speaker: Bose S1 Pro Portable Bluetooth Speaker System
+Best for house party performance: Bose S1 Pro Portable Bluetooth Speaker System

 Why it made the cut: This Bluetooth party speaker cranks out huge volume while minimizing distortion.